avantrec/soco-cli/README.md

 Note that the `sonos-discover` utility (discussed below) can also be used to manage the local speaker list.

+### Guidelines on Playing Your Selections

+When using **soco-cli**, we aim to keep things simple by enabling playback selections only from your Sonos Favourites and Sonos Playlists.

+#### Radio Stations

+The best way to play a radio station is to add it to your general list of Sonos Favourites (**not** the radio station favourites), then play it using:

+`sonos <speaker_name> play_fav <favourite_name>`

+#### Single Tracks

+As with radio stations, add single tracks from local libraries and music services to your Sonos Favourites, and play them using `play_fav`.
+(Note that this can currently throw a SoCo warning with some music sources, which can be ignored.
+The issue has been reported.)

+#### Lists of Tracks

+Albums and playlists from local libraries or music services should be added to your Sonos Playlists.
+They can then be played by adding them to the queue, and playing from the queue.
+For example:

+`sonos <speaker_name> clear_queue : <speaker_name> add_playlist_to_queue <playlist> : <speaker_name> play_from_queue`

 ### Actions

 #### Volume and EQ Control